Income Tax Department: Regional headquarters

 At present Income Tax Department (ITD) field offices are divided into 18 regions with territorial jurisdiction and one region for international taxation.
 As required for efficient and effective administration, these regions have some administrative autonomy to carry out duties assigned by CBDT.

 Directorates

-Directorates are meant to take responsibility of specialized functions.
-There are 10 specialized directorates within the Income Tax Department, most extensive and famous among these being Directorate of Investigation.
+Directorates are meant to take responsibility of specialised functions.
+There are 10 specialised directorates within the Income Tax Department, most extensive and famous among these being Directorate of Investigation.

 Good governance by ITD

 The Income Tax Department of the government of India is a leader in good governance.
 Since large portion of population interacts with department on a yearly basis hence good governance by ITD has improved citizen satisfaction with government functioning.
 A very well known model of good governance, Sevottam, is being implemented by the Income Tax Department.

 Sevottam

 The Income Tax Department is a leader in implementing Sevottam, which is certification of quality of public service delivery in India.
 The term Sevottam comes from the Hindi words Seva and Uttam and supposedly means excellence in service delivery.
 It involves the identification of the services delivered to the citizens, quality of service, its objective, improvement of quality, by using innovative methods for developing business process and more informative with the help of information technology.
 The citizen-centric approach includes the following three components: